When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Bathing With Epsom Salts During Pregnancy

-Epsom salt is actually not a salt; it is composed of magnesium sulfate.
-This naturally occurring element has many benefits for the body, even during pregnancy.
+Epsom salt isn’t actually salt; it is a mineral compound of magnesium and sulfate.
+It naturally breaks down in water and has several benefits for pregnancy.

 How To Use Epsom Salt

-You should add approximately two cups of Epsom salt to your warm bath.
-The substance will dissolve relatively quickly, and you can soak in it for approximately 10 to 15 minutes (5).
+Add approximately two cups of Epsom salt to your warm (not hot) running bathwater.
+The crystals will dissolve quickly.
+Soak for about 10 to 15 minutes to let your skin absorb the magnesium (5).

-You can add Epsom salt to your bath a couple of times a week to reap the full benefits.
+You can do this a couple of times a week safely.

 Benefits of Epsom Salt

-• Hemorrhoid relief: Epsom salts have anti-inflammatory properties that can help reduce hemorrhoids and ease your pain.
+• Hemorrhoid relief: The anti-inflammatory properties can help shrink hemorrhoids and ease the associated pain.

 Where Can You Find Epsom Salt?